gvanush/Hero/README.md

 ### Spirit
 Rendering and animation engine designed with cross-platform compatibility in mind.
 It is utilizing [entt](https://github.com/skypjack/entt) Entity Component System library for general structure and [Metal](https://developer.apple.com/metal/) for rendering.
 For implementation, C++ programming language is used and for interfacing with other programming languages (so far with Swift) C API is provided.

-Currenlty Spirit is embedded in Hero but will be detached to its own repository as other platforms will be supported.

 ## Setup